TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/Ex08_ReplayFromFile.md

 	// We assume this is assigned for this sample private ReplayPlaybackOperation playbackOp = null;

-	// Our running playback operation created in the previous example
+	// Our file storage created in the previous example
 	// We assume this is assigned for this sample with a valid ReplayFileStorage instance private ReplayStorage storage = null;